klauspost/dawa/README.md

 * This package allows to de-serialize JSON responses from the web api into typed structs.
 * The package also allows importing JSON or CSV downloads from the official web page.
+* The package helps you build queries against the official web api.

 See the /examples folder for more information.